StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 Our Premium users have access to the fully featured ATUM Stock Central.
 Planned to be released in February 2017 by giving users addition tools to those available in our free version:

-* Full Variable, External & Affiliate Products support.
+* Full control of all WooCommerce product types.
 * Individual alphabetical or numerical column sorting.
-* Product level indicator (Custom ATUM feature not available anywhere else).
+* Product Levels - Take control of basic manufacturing with Raw Materials and Product parts.
-* Inbound stock monitoring (This feature will activate with the release of our Purchase Order plugin planned for September 2017 - plugin comes FREE for all Premium and PRO users).
+* WooCommerce inbound stock monitoring - Create manual logs of incoming stock or inventory.
 * Reserved stock, Customer returns, Warehouse damages and Lost in post indicators (All counters are editable from the Stock Logs menu).
-* Crucial "Lost Sales" indicator to calculate the number of products that would sell if the product stayed in stock.
+* Crucial "Lost Sales" " indicator to calculate the number of WooCommerce products that would sell if the product stayed in stock.

 **Custom Product Levels**

-Manage your product range with ease by implementing our trademark feature of advanced product levels.
-Are you a distributor, wholesaler or a standard manufacturer, or you sell several product modifications?
-No need to look any further as ATUM Premium will give you the complete control.
+In our Premium version of ATUM, we are introducing advanced Product Levels control.
+ATUM inventory management for WooCommerce lets you control company's Raw Materials and Product Parts.
+Are you a distributor, wholesaler or a standard manufacturer, or do you sell several product modifications?
+No need to look any further as ATUM Premium will give you the complete control of your WooCommerce store.

-* ATUM's unique family hierarchy - select parent products and create custom relationships between child products and variations.
+* Raw Materials inventory control for every WooCommerce product.
-* Advanced unit allocations for wholesalers and standard manufacturers.
+* Product Parts are as important as any inventory in your company.
+ATUM Premium will give you every opportunity to keep your parts in stock.
-* Stock redistribution on all warehouse levels.
+* Brand new Manufacturing Central - see all your Raw Materials and Product Parts on one screen.
+ATUM will tell you the amount you have available as well as the volume you have already used, but not yet sold.

 **Stock Logs & Archives**